Construction Claims Appeal for Government Contracts

 False Claims Act and Subcontractor Liability

-On the issue of False Claims Act liability, there are varying opinions about liability of main contractor for subcontractor.
+On the issue of False Claims Act liability, there are varying opinions about the liability of the main contractor for a subcontractor.
 The bottom line is that both prime contractors and independent contractors can be liable under the Federal False Claims Act.
-The DOJ and various agency IG offices have increased the level… Read more »
+The DOJ and various agency IG offices have… Read more »